narekmanoukian/GameShop_BackEnd/README.md

     GameShop_BackEnd
 ## Description

       This project was built to help you start express API with a boilerplate which is fully ready for most of the basic back end tasks such as authorization, authentication, email confirmation and CRUD

 ## Features

 * Login and registration functions
 * Authentication with JWT token
-* Passwords are hashed for save use
+* Passwords are hashed for safe use

 ### Installing